aadler/minimaxApprox/README.md

 ### Major

- * Consider moving some calculations into a compiled language (C, Fortran, C++) for efficiency.
+ * Consider moving some calculations into a compiled language (C, Fortran, C++) for efficiency
  * Research
  [barycentric representations](https://www.chebfun.org/publications/remez.pdf)
- to consider if possible to implement in R.
+ to consider if possible to implement in R
+ * Alternatively, research if possible to use [Rmpfr](https://CRAN.R-project.org/package=Rmpfr ) package for increased precision

 ### Minor

- * There are no plans for minor changes at current.
+ * Write a vignette

 ## Security
 ### Expectations